ZainApps/ZainApps/README.md

 I’m Zain and I'm currently working on my Masters in Data Science at UC Berkeley.
 I enjoy building things that make data *useful* — from AI that can spot fractures in X-rays, to workflows that connect data across messy systems, to graph models that help us understand how people and information move.
-I'm currently in the process of building my portfolio here and would love any feedback!
-All hyperlinks will be added in as the projects in question are uploaded to my public repo

 ---